cefn/padlock/README.md

 # padlock

-Explore possible words for a padlock with letters.
+Explore possible words for a padlock with letters made from removable rings.